dnsimple/dnsimple-support/content/articles/account-users.markdown

     ![Select the members tab](/files/add-member-account-link.png)

-1. Click the <label>Remove</label> button for the member you'd like to remove from the account and confirm that you'd like to remove this member.
+1. Click the <label>Remove</label> button for the member you want to remove from the account, and confirm that you want to remove this member.

-1. The member should no longer show on the members tab once they are removed from the account.
+1. The member should no longer show up on the members tab once you've removed them from the account.

 </div>